Remove from Favorites Add to Favorites

 Searing steak in a cast-iron pan might be daunting, but Giada's got your back.
 It's easier than you think!

 What better time to demystify the secret to a perfect steak than right before Valentine's Day?
-There's no better time to impress your significant other with a beautifully-crusted piece of meat.
+There's no better time to impress your significant other with a beautifully crusted piece of meat.
 Follow along with Giada and you'll have a 5-star quality steak in no time.
 Here's a play-by-play of her tips:

-1. Getting your desired doneness starts at the beginning!
+1. Getting your desired doneness starts at the beginning

 If you like a medium-rare steak, take it straight from the fridge, season it, and add it to the pan.
 If the steak is still cold, it will take longer for the center to cook, which gives you a nice crust but a more rare steak in the middle.
-On the flipside, if you prefer your steak a little more medium or well, allow the meat to come to room temperature before you start cooking.
+On the flipside, if you prefer your steak a little more medium, allow the meat to come to room temperature before you start cooking.

 2. Season the meat generously

-3. Treat your cast-iron pan like a grill!
+3. Treat your cast-iron pan like a grill

 4. Leave the meat alone

-5. Let it rest!
+5. Let it rest

 Letting your steak rest is integral!
-This is why Food Network judges cringe when they see contestants with 30 seconds left slicing into a freshly grilled steak - all of the juices come pouring right out.
+This is why Food Network judges cringe when they see contestants with 30 seconds left slicing into a freshly grilled steak—all of the juices come pouring right out.
 When you allow the meat to rest, you let all the juices redistribute into the meat, giving you a super juicy bite... or else all of that work could be for nothing!

 0 comments